A historic mining area with one of the world’s most modern mines

 Center of excellence

 Bergkraft Bergslagen is a publically financed project with the primary aim to help generate growth in Bergslagen through exploration, mining and mine-related research.
 The project has extensive experience in working in the area and has created a unique database, WeBerGIS, including results from previous mining and exploration campaigns, exploration reports, essays, core logs, production data, etc.

 Sweden offers world-leading mining expertise, excellent metals and mining infrastructure and a long history of political and economic stability.
-The Fraser Institute’s 2013 Annual Survey of Mining Companies ranks Sweden as the top political jurisdiction for mining and exploration.
 The large mineral deposits in the region, historically and today, suggest that there may be several large high-grade deposits yet to be discovered.

 - Easy access to information

 Please contact us for information about investment opportunities in Dalarna!